maheshsabnis/blazejan2021/readme.md

     - use 'useState' for Depts and Emps
 2. When a user select a row from a Table showing the Departments, the other table showing the list of employees will show only employess based on the selected DeptName

+Hands-on lab
+1. create an action 'SELECT_EMPLOYEE', dispatch this action on the onClick() event of the table row in ListEmployeesComponent.
+The selected, employee must be displayed inside the CreateEmployeeComponent.